phakamani/angular-ui-playground/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Produce code coverage report
+Run `ng test --watch=false --code-coverage`
+Open the `coverage` folder
+This coverage folder contains the test report
+If not already installed, install the http-server globaly by running `npm install -g http-server` Run `cd coverage`
+Run `http-server -c-1` , if it is not working then run it from cmd in admin mode From your browser, navigate to http://localhost:8080/angular-ui-playground/

+## To setup tests in continuous integration mode
+Build the application in production mode by running `npm run build:prod` Run `npm run start:prod`

+## Run cypress for your prod build
+Run `npm run cypress:run`

+## Run build, run and e2e test prod version locally
+Notice, this is handled by npm-run-all

+## Stack
+Material design
+Mock server node
+Actual server spring-boot
+front end angular
+unit testing jasmine
+e2e Cypress
+Github

+udemy: tests course